royalgiant/rails-pinterest/README.md

 Use the [Pinterest API](https://developers.pinterest.com/docs/api/v5/) with Rails!

-Generate, Get, and Delete images, models, variations, and datasets with Rails Pinterest API
+List, Get, Create, Update and Delete Pins, Boards, and Board Sections with Rails Pinterest API

 🚢 Based in the US and want to hire me?
 Now you can!
 [Email Me](mailto:donaldlee50@gmail.com)